The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: Equations of Motion and Equivalence Principles

-In the present framework, the interaction term $Q^\nu = \alpha T \nabla^\nu \chi$ governs the exchange of energy-momentum between the matter sector and the vacuum substrate.
-To derive the resulting equations of motion, we consider a test body as a point-like particle with an associated energy-momentum tensor $T^{\mu\nu}$.
-The non-conservation equation $\nabla_\mu T^{\mu\nu} = Q^\nu$ implies that the particle does not follow the standard geodesics of the metric $g_{\mu\nu}$.
-By considering the trace of the matter sector, where $T = -\rho$, the conservation law is expressed as:
+In the present framework, the interaction vector $Q^\nu$ governs the exchange of energy-momentum between the matter sector and the vacuum substrate.
+To derive the resulting equations of motion, we model a non-relativistic dust fluid ($T^{\mu\nu} = \rho u^\mu u^\nu$ with $T = -\rho$) representing a collection of test particles.
+The non-conservation equation $\nabla_\mu T^{\mu\nu} = Q^\nu$ implies that matter worldlines deviate from standard metric geodesics.
+In fact, from \eqref{eq:matter_cons} and \eqref{eq:coupling_Q} it follows

-Projecting this equation along the four-velocity $u_\nu$ and perpendicular to it reveals two distinct physical effects.
+Projecting Eq.~\eqref{eq:conservation} parallel and orthogonal to the four-velocity $u_\nu$ reveals two distinct physical phenomena: a field-dependent modulation of rest mass and a fifth-force spatial acceleration.